Javier Esparza (computer scientist): Career

 He has also made contributions to the automata-theoretic approach to software model checking, to program analysis, and to the verification of infinite-state systems.
 More recently, his work has focused on the verification of parametrised and stochastic systems.
-He has published over 250 peer-reviewed scientific papers in the aforementioned fields, as well as lecture notes on an algorithmic approach to automata theory.
+He has published over 250 peer-reviewed scientific papers in the aforementioned fields, as well as a book on an algorithmic approach to automata theory (coauthored with Michael Blondin.)

 Multiple software verification tools have been developed by his group, such as Moped and jMoped, Rabinizer, Strix, and Peregrine.

 He received an Advanced Grant from the European Research Council in 2018 and has been Principal Investigator of more than 20 research projects, most of them collaborative in an international context.
 He has frequently been invited as a speaker at Computer Science conferences and has served as a Chair or a member of various professional Program, Steering and Selection Committees.

 Awards and honours

 Javier Esparza has been awarded an honorary doctorate in Informatics from the Masaryk University of Brno, Czech Republic, in 2009, and he is an elected member of Academia Europaea since 2011.
-He received the CONCUR Test-of Time Award 2021 for his paper Reachability Analysis of Pushdown Automata: Application to Model-checking (co-authored with Ahmed Bouajjani and Oded Maler); the Best Paper Award for his paper Parameterized Analysis of Immediate Observation Petri Nets (co-authored with Mikhail A. Raskin and Chana Weil-Kennedy) at the Petri nets 2019 conference; multiple times a Best Teaching prize at the Technische Universität München; and a Dissertation Prize of Universidad de Zaragoza (1990).
+He received the CONCUR Test-of Time Award 2021 for his paper Reachability Analysis of Pushdown Automata: Application to Model-checking (co-authored with Ahmed Bouajjani and Oded Maler); several best paper awards at conferences; multiple times a Best Teaching prize at the Technische Universität München; and a Dissertation Prize of Universidad de Zaragoza (1990).